Verdagon/VerdagonSite/src/draft/future-articles.md

 i dont know if vale will be here two years from now. we might not have the sponsors for that. so its good to just take note of those long term things and solve it when we get there. otherwise we fizzle out and do zero good. its better to prove the concepts exist, for the next language to take over.

+# Difference Between Software Engineering and Artistry (DSEAA)

+Or perhaps: Software Engineering is Not Artistry

+talk about how there are two kinds of programmers:

+ * software engineering is about getting things done in pursuit of a goal.
+ * artistry is pursuing other goals, usually elegance.

+its good to let a little bit of artistry in when it serves the ultimate purpose.

+we often think we're pursuing one goal, when we're really just pursuing artistry.

+code often just pleases us, but not for any particular purpose. it tickles our fancy in a way that we've trained ourselves to like.

+i used to like the DAG hierarchies of OO. i used to like borrow checking. but all of these are just noise. stop chasing the high, and make something useful!

 # Why Linear Types (WLT)